 Applying Webster’s definition – a “vintage t-shirt” is a t-shirt that is not new.
 That leaves a big grey area, but suffice to say they don’t mean one year old.
-Some say 10, we say at least 15 years old.
-On Defunkd, a t-shirt must be at least 15 years old to be considered vintage.
-That’s why we don’t allow any t-shirts to be posted that were manufactured beyond the year 1999.
+Some have claimed 10, we say at least 15 years old.
+When the Defunkd Collective was in operation, t-shirts had to be at least 15 years old to be posted for sale.
+But the safest bet to define a vintage t-shirt is one that is 20 or more years old.

 A true vintage t-shirt can usually be identified by its tag, with most of them now defunct.
-Typically they were made with a 50/50 blend of polyester and cotton which ensured they were softer.
-Although there was also a significant amount of 100% cotton blends.
+1980s tees were typically made with a 50/50 blend of polyester and cotton which ensured they were softer.
+In the mid to late 90s (and beyond), cotton blends became the norm.

 This term refers to a t-shirt that is also at least 15 years old – yet wasn’t licensed.
 Many of these were sold out of concert parking lots in the 1970s and 80s.
 They typically featured original artwork with a style that become synonymous with bootlegs.
 Given they are actually vintage, they are more scarce (far less were manufactured) and had original designs, they can be just as valuable as a rock artist’s licensed vintage t-shirts.
 Sorry, Metallica.

 Retro tees are t-shirts manufactured in modern times, using original, yet vintage-themed artwork for a nostalgic appeal.
 They’re printed on new t-shirts that many times are manufactured with softer fabric blends.